Dominic Tan

 I am always interested in new opportunities, collaborations on cool projects and conversations about technology.
 Feel free to get in touch!

-Founder & Product Owner | ValkyieMC
+Founder & Product Owner | ValkyrieMC

 I architected the product vision and managed communication among multiple freelance studios and developers to create custom in-game assets and contributed to the design of game modes, maps and 3D models.
 Beyond vendor management, I was responsible for the end-to-end technical infrastructure, from acquiring bare-metal servers to configuring the distributed proxy network required to seamlessly route player traffic across multiple server instances.

-We reached 75% completion (finalizing maps, dungeons, and campaign scripts).
+We reached 75% completion (finalising maps, dungeons, and campaign scripts).
 However, a core Minecraft update unexpectedly broke our custom model infrastructure, requiring two months of rework.
 Facing budget overruns and dropping player interest, I made the data-driven decision to sunset the project to prevent further sunk costs.

 I learned that when you build entirely on third-party platforms, unexpected updates can become an immediate technical debt.
 I also learned true product ownership is not just about building.
 It is also having the discipline to shut down projects when the data tells you that its no longer viable.